History of Halle Berry in Timeline

 2006: Fought against Cabrillo Port Liquefied Natural Gas facility

-In 2006, Halle Berry, along with other celebrities, successfully fought against the Cabrillo Port Liquefied Natural Gas facility proposed off the coast of Malibu, citing concerns about air quality, marine life, and the ocean's ecosystem.
+In 2006, Halle Berry, along with other celebrities, successfully fought against the Cabrillo Port Liquefied Natural Gas facility proposed off the coast of Malibu, citing concerns for air quality, marine life, and the ocean ecosystem.

-In April 2007, Halle Berry received a star on the Hollywood Walk of Fame for her contributions to the film industry.
+In April 2007, Halle Berry received a star on the Hollywood Walk of Fame, recognizing her contributions to the film industry.

-May 2007: Governor Schwarzenegger vetoed the Cabrillo Port Liquefied Natural Gas facility
+May 2007: Governor Schwarzenegger vetoed Cabrillo Port Liquefied Natural Gas facility

-In May 2007, Governor Arnold Schwarzenegger vetoed the Cabrillo Port Liquefied Natural Gas facility, a project that Halle Berry had previously campaigned against.
+In May 2007, Governor Arnold Schwarzenegger vetoed the Cabrillo Port Liquefied Natural Gas facility, which Halle Berry had fought against in 2006.

-In 2007, Halle Berry starred in "Perfect Stranger" and "Things We Lost in the Fire", receiving mixed reviews for the former and positive reviews for the latter.
+In 2007, Halle Berry starred in "Perfect Stranger" and "Things We Lost in the Fire", working with a female director for the first time in the latter.

 Loading Video...

-In 2007, Halle Berry starred in the film "Perfect Stranger".
+In 2007, Halle Berry starred in "Perfect Stranger," one of her notable film releases during that period.

 Loading Video...

-In February 2008, Halle Berry participated in a cellphone-bank campaign, contacting nearly 2,000 households to support Barack Obama.
+In February 2008, Halle Berry participated in a nearly 2,000-house cellphone-bank campaign in support of Barack Obama.

 In March 2008, Halle Berry gave birth to her daughter with Gabriel Aubry.